basset/python-client/README.md

 # basset-python-client

-> Node.js client for submitting snapshots to basset
+> Python client for submitting snapshots to basset

 ## Documentation